lucasbedout/pywesome/README.md

 The choice is yours, all pywesome functions are available in the wrapper.

 The pywesome library will always return a new list and never update the current one.
-The wrapper works the same way, but it always return a new pywesome object (except for the methods is the next section).
+The wrapper works the same way, but it always returns a new pywesome object (except for the methods is the next section).

-### Wrapper specific methods
+## Wrapper specific methods

 The output of the function (after the # in the code examples) is not the real output but is easier to read, to get the list you can use the method `to_list()`.

 You can't chain these methods (as they return void or a specific element)

-**count()**
+###count()

 Returns the number of elements in the collection